traumverloren/haute-codeture/haute-codeture.md

 # MQTT

-A lightweight messaging protocol optimized for high-latency or unreliable networks
+A lightweight messaging protocol<br/>optimized for high-latency or unreliable networks

 ^Invented in 1999